 When you’re working with a new lash tech, you can end up with enormous lash extensions that look like a Snapchat filter by the time you get home.
 So, you might want to cut them down or get them off.
 But is it safe?
-Can you trim eyelash extensions?
+And if so, how do you do it?

-If you feel your extensions are too long, there are other ways to make them work without losing your luscious lashes.
+If you feel your extensions are too long, I’ll share other ways to make them work without losing your luscious lashes.

 Ready?
 Let’s cut right in!